durd/cp-pxgrid/README.md

 user@host:/usr/local/cp-pxgrid/pxgrid-cert$ chmod 644 <private key>
 user@host:/usr/local/cp-pxgrid/pxgrid-cert$ cd ..
 ```
 Before proceeding, make sure you have added your host to your Checkpoints gateways list of allowed hosts for Identity Web API and saved the PSK.
-Also make sure you allow traffic to the gate.
-What's it called properly??????
+Also make sure you allow traffic to the gate by selecting an appropiate setting in `Client Access Permissions` for your setup.
 ```console
 user@host:/usr/local/cp-pxgrid$ cp gwconfig.py.example gwconfig.py
 ```